-(in % of amount outstanding as at June 30, 2024)
+(in % of amount outstanding as at September 30, 2024)

-As at June 30, 2024, the Baldi and Sablière mortgage loans mature in June 2026 and October 2027 respectively and have been presented as such in the above graph.
-However, due to the lender's right to repayment upon breach of the covenant on the Baldi property, and due to the asset held for sale classification of the Sablière property, these loans have been classified as a current liability for a total amount of \$17,655.
+As at September 30, 2024, the Baldi and Sablière mortgage loans mature in June 2026 and October 2027 respectively and have been presented as such in the above graph.
+However, due to the lender's right to repayment upon breach of the covenant on the Baldi property, and due to the asset held for sale classification of the Sablière property, these loans have been classified as a current liability for a total amount of \$17,532.

-The 2027 maturity relates mostly to the lease liability contract on the Arcueil property with the bank, in addition to Delgado and Gaia financings.
-Since the sole tenant of Arcueil left the premises on June 30, 2023, management has advanced plans for the redevelopment and continues to keep its senior lenders informed on next steps.
-Following the approval from Arcueil City Hall of the redevelopment project and the reduced uncertainty on the expected sale price and timing of sale, management seeks to pursue negotiations with the senior lender for the freeze of the quarterly amortization (which currently represents around \$4.2 million per year).
-The Arcueil financing is a finance lease, and consequently there is no breach under such financing arrangement as long as the debt installments are paid.
+The 2027 maturity relates mostly to the lease liability contract on the Arcueil property with the bank, in addition to the Delgado and Gaia financings.
+Since the sole tenant of Arcueil left the premises on June 30, 2023, management has advanced plans for the redevelopment and continues to keep its senior lenders informed on next steps to obtain amortization freeze (see above).